solegalli/trainindatablog/_posts/2022-08-16-lasso-feature-selection-with-python.md

 ```

 We will next import the breast cancer dataset from Scikit-learn with the aim of predicting
 if a tumor is benign or malignant.
 This is a classification dataset.

-Next, we will split
-the data into a training and a testing set:
+We will split the data into a training and a testing set:

 ```
 breast_cancer = load_breast_cancer()